-Is Online Privacy Of Teens Larger Than Their Lives?
+Is Teens Online Privacy is Larger Than Their Lives?

-How Is Social Media Connected To Teens’ Privacy?
+How Is Social Media Connected To Teens Online Privacy?

 Do you know social networking platforms connect to teens’ privacy more than anything else?
 Teens have become digital citizens, digital natives, and members of the humming world.
 They are still growing and have grown up with sexting, texting, Facebook, Snapchat, Tinder, and Vine.
 But they forget about privacy, but they remember to get more privacy from their parents.